timeartist/plane-redis/plans/operational_db/README.md

 The Operational Database use case is probably the most difficult to explain but fairly easy to implement once you understand the basics.

-### The Basics
+### Life Without Tables

-The main idea here is to understand how to translate SQL-like ways of organizing data into more data structure driven ones.
-There are likely multiple data structures or approaches that can be taken to achieve the same goal which likely would only have one primative construct (a table or a document) in other technologies.
+The goal of this section is to understand how to translate SQL oriented ways of organizing data into more Redis like data structure driven ones.
+There are multiple data structures or approaches that can be taken to achieve the same goals which would only have one primative construct (a table or a document) in other technologies.
 It's therefore important to deeply understand the way the data will be used vs how it will be stored.

-The most simple technique is to translate a SQL table idea into a [Redis hash](https://redis.io/commands#hash).
+#### Modeling Data:

+##### SQL:

 ``` sql
 CREATE TABLE user (